Article March 30, 2026

 How fast is a chopper flow?

-Most professional chopper verses range anywhere from seven to over twelve syllables per second.
+The best chopper verses range anywhere from seven to over twelve syllables per second.
 However, extreme vocal clarity is always prioritized over raw speed.

 Is double-time the exact same thing as a triplet flow?